Home

 This often is more time consuming and difficult to perform than quantitative analysis but usually provides more information and detailed responses than just a number.

-Quantitative analysis is usually less expensive to conduct and are easier to conduct with automation and electonic mediums.
+Quantitative analysis is usually less expensive to conduct and are easier to conduct with automation and electronic mediums.
 It is also easier to mine the data to investigate trends and statistics but lacks some of the details a worded response or open-ended response will provide.

 Return to the DEFINE phase